-We strongly support the proposed changes to Title 31 of the Rules of the City of New York, which would be a significant step forward in addressing this very serious problem.
-The new rules will add a more effective level of protection for homeless individuals by prohibiting referrals to buildings with one or more occupancy violations in the last two years, as listed on the NYC Department of Buildings (DOB) website.
-Illegal occupancy is the most common characteristic that illegal boarding houses and as a result is a good way of identifying these types of dwellings.
+The data underscored the need for a change in DHS policies that set standards for referrals to permanent housing.
+The agency agreed to adopt new rules in 2010, which added a more effective level of protection for homeless individuals by prohibiting referrals to buildings with one or more occupancy violations in the last two years, as listed on the NYC Department of Buildings (DOB) website.
+Illegal occupancy is the most common characteristic that illegal boarding houses share and is therefore a good way of identifying these types of dwellings.

-However, this new rule is still just a first step and contains a rather large loophole.
+But this initial change was still just a first step and contained a significant loophole.
 Many illegal boarding house operators do not allow City inspectors access to their buildings, thus prohibiting DOB and other agencies from issuing any violation against the property.
 In fact, the operators and owners frequently instruct their residents to refuse access to DOB under threat of (illegal) eviction.
-Indeed, as the market for illegal boarding houses has grown, the operators have gotten smarter at dodging the regulators.

-In response to this still gaping loophole, DHS has agreed with the New York City Council to implement a pilot program in nine shelters that will go even further than the proposed rule.
-In these shelters, staff will not be able to refer a homeless individual to a building under six units if it has one or more complaints regarding occupancy in the last four years, including complaints in which DOB was denied access the building.
-We believe this pilot program will add the extra necessary protections for homeless individuals and we look forward to the time when it will be implemented system-wide.
+In response to this still gaping loophole, DHS agreed with the New York City Council to implement a pilot program in nine shelters that went even further than the proposed rule.
+In these shelters, staff were not allowed to refer a homeless individual to a building under six units if it had one or more complaints regarding occupancy in the last four years, including complaints in which DOB was denied access the building.
+We are pleased that this initial pilot program is now becoming part of the official rule and will be enforced at all single adult shelters.